Blakexx/PPoll_Redesign/README.md

 # PPoll Redesign

 PPoll is an anonymous ad-free cross-platform solution for polling groups of any size.
 Our simple to use interface makes it easy for new users to answer and create polls instantly!
-Choose between 18 theme colors to customize the look and feel of PPoll.
+Choose between dark and light mode to customize the look and feel of PPoll.
 Discover publicly created polls with our browse feature.

 ### Installing